elaforge/karya/doc/performance.md

-At the derive level, a 'Derive.BaseTypes.Instrument' is simply a text string, but the first step in performance is to look up all those instruments in the [instrument db](#instrument-db), and in the per-score configuration, which is 'Ui.StateConfig.config_allocations', which maps instruments to 'Perform.Midi.Patch.Config's.
+At the derive level, a 'Derive.BaseTypes.Instrument' is simply a text string, but the first step in performance is to look up all those instruments in the [instrument db](#instrument-db), and in the per-score configuration, which is 'Ui.UiConfig.config_allocations', which maps instruments to 'Perform.Midi.Patch.Config's.

 The main feature of the Config is the allocation, which says which Addrs, (MIDI